 In this article, we explore how Tn5 transposase is a powerful tool to help measure the fidelity and QC of gene editing while adhering to FDA safety guidance.3

-On- and Off-Target Effects in Gene Editing
+On- and Off-Target Gene Editing

 One of the key concerns with gene editing is the potential for off-target effects, where the gene editing tool inadvertently makes changes at unintended locations in the genome.